 For an aneurysm greater than 4.5 cm, most of the regular insurance companies will decline or postpone until after it’s corrected with surgery.

 Following are $250,000- 20 year term rates you can expect to pay if you have a bicuspid valve with moderate or worse regurgitation or stenosis or if you have an enlarged aorta and/or if you have other issues (i.e. overweight, high cholesterol, high blood pressure, etc.).
 These are monthly rate estimates as the actual rate for which you qualify could be lower or higher:

 Age 45: $95- $125 $72- $95

-Shorter duration 10 or 15 year term rates would cost less and longer duration 25 year, 30 year or permanent life insurance would cost more than the rates above.
+Remember that shorter duration rates would cost less and longer duration rates would cost more than the 20 year term rates above.

 If you have a bicuspid valve with an aneurysm of 4.5 cm or less, then you may possibly be insurable with the “regular” insurance companies.

 If the aneurysm is greater than 4.5 cm, then all of the competitive or “regular” insurers will likely decline you unless the aneurysm is only slightly larger and has been stable for many years.

 There is still life insurance available to you if you do have an aneurysm greater than 4.5 cm or if you’re declined for other reasons, but it may not be the “perfect” life insurance.